Federal carbon tax rebates will exceed the cost for most people affected

 The government expects to collect more than $2.36 billion from the four affected provinces in 2019-20, and says 90 per cent of the revenues collected will be returned to individuals via the rebates.
 The rest will be parceled out to small businesses, colleges, schools and hospitals in a special fund that has yet to be worked out.

-Trudeau says every penny will be rebated in some way and the program will be audited and publicly reported on each year.
+Earlier in the day, Trudeau said every penny will be rebated in some way and the program will be audited and publicly reported on each year.
 He said people can save even more by finding ways to reduce their energy use, and subsequently, their emissions.

 Not everyone believes him, and the next election is shaping up to be a battle royale over the carbon price.